erikeldridge/item-network/README.md

 ## To do

-- update activities search page to use new format
 - refactor item activity generation
 - refactor comment activity generation
 - define an "owner id hash" field on editable models that can be checked w/o reading db